MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/resource-organization.md

 #### Separate resource groups in a subscription

 When you deploy a set of resources for each tenant, consider using dedicated tenant-specific resource groups.
 For example, when you follow the [Deployment Stamps pattern](overview.md#deployment-stamps-pattern), each stamp should be deployed into its own resource group.
-You can consider deploying multiple tenant-specific resource groups into a shared Azure subscription.
-This enables you to easily configure policies and access control rules.
+You can consider deploying multiple tenant-specific resource groups into a shared Azure subscription, which enables you to easily configure policies and access control rules.

 You might choose to create a set of resource groups for each tenant, and also shared resource groups for any shared resources.